RobvanGastel/rnn-sac/README.md

 Evaluating the Soft-Actor Critic using an RNN policy on meta-world environments.

-TODO: Write summary on the goal of the experiment
+TODO: Write summary on the goal of the experiment, lack of base implementation of RNN SAC in popular frameworks like SB3

 TODO: Write down th experiment results of the different methods

 ## TODO:
 - Reference usage of the SpinningUp original implementation
+- Evaluate on gridworld, which requires a discrete policy
+- Introduce Garage experiments
+- Refactor experiments due to path change

 **References**